S. Frank “Bud” Raftery

 All applicants must meet the following requirements to be considered:

-– He/she must be a legal dependant of an IUPAT member.
+– He/she must be a legal dependent of an IUPAT member.

 – The award is contingent upon the student enrolling in the school of their choice within one year of the award date or the award is forfeited.